-Community Care Plan defines disease management as a comprehensive, integrated approach to care that focuses on both clinical and non-clinical interventions when and where they are likely to have the most impact.
-It is proactive and preventative in nature and engages the enrollee as a partner of the healthcare team.
-CCP will work with providers and enrollees to improve clinical outcomes and system efficiencies.
+Disease Management (DM) is a comprehensive, integrated approach to care that focuses on both clinical and non-clinical interventions when and where they are likely to have the most impact.
+It is proactive and preventative in nature and engages the member as a partner of the healthcare team.
+CCP will work with providers and members/caregivers to improve clinical outcomes and system efficiencies.
 The goal is health management and illness avoidance as well as improved adherence to the treatment plan.

-Disease management is a collaborative process that facilitates the development and implementation of appropriate courses of care (based on clinical practice guidelines) to meet an enrollee's health care needs.
-Standardized programs for asthma, diabetes, hypertension, congestive heart failure, and HIV/AIDS, Cancer, and Sickle Cell have been developed.
-These programs include, but are not limited to, practice guidelines, enrollee education, provider education, and performance improvement measures.
-Additional Disease Management Programs may be developed for other chronic illness as the need is identified.
-Those enrollees who would benefit from interaction with a Case Manager, but do not qualify for inclusion in established Disease Management Programs, may be case managed.
-Enrollees can be referred by a primary care provider or can self-refer.
+The DM program is a collaborative process that facilitates the development and implementation of appropriate courses of care (based on clinical practice guidelines) to meet a member's health care needs.
+Standardized programs for Cancer, Sickle Cell, HIV, CHF, Diabetes, Hypertension, Asthma, Behavioral Health and Substance Use Disorder have been developed.
+These programs include but are not limited to, practice guidelines, member education, provider education, and performance improvement measures.
+Additional DM Programs may be developed for other chronic illnesses as the need is identified.
+Those members who would benefit from interaction with a C3 Nurse Manager, but do not qualify for inclusion in established DM Programs, may be case-managed.
+Members can be referred by a PCP or can self-refer.